ohlulu/DecodeStrategy/README.md

 ## Features

-- [x] Decode has default value, if decode failure
+- [x] Value has default value, if decode failure

-- [x] Decode array ignore, if decode failure
+- [x] Element of array ignore, if decode failure

-- [x] Decode array has default value, if decode failure
+- [x] Element of  array has default value, if decode failure

 - [x] Universal decode with String, Int and Double type